isomerpages/aic-silvergeneration/_partners/Active Ageing Centre & Hub/AAC and AACH.md

 ------------------------------------------------------------

-If you are satying at Woodlands Ring Road, click [here](/partners/Active-Ageing-Centre-and-Hub/permalink/)
+If you are staying at Woodlands Ring Road, click [here](/partners/Active-Ageing-Centre-and-Hub/ntuc-aach-at-kampung-admiralty/)